 "There's no reason they should be walking free," she says of the person or persons responsible for his death.

-Police believe there are people who have information that could result in an arrest and possible charges.
+The police believe they know who did it, but they lack the evidence to prove it.
+They believe there are people who have information that could result in an arrest and possible charges.
 Anyone with information regarding the person(s) responsible for the homicide of Kevin Martin should call the Rewards for Major Unsolved Crimes Program at 1-888-710-9090.

 The reward is payable in Canadian funds and will be apportioned as deemed just by the Minister of Justice for the Province of Nova Scotia.
 Employees of law enforcement and correctional agencies are not eligible to collect this reward.